 - They’ll put you in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- Firstly, you will have to answer a number of questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- Firstly, you will have to answer a number of questions, such as what your legal name is, street address, birthdate and an emergency contact.

 - They’ll also ask about your psychological and medical history.

 - Your fingerprints will be taken.